aviskase/aviskase.github.io/content/articles/2019-07-30-en-am-for-task-management.md

-Title: Amazing Marvin for task management
+Title: Amazing Marvin for Task Management
+Date: 2019-07-30

 I'm an infrequent blogger, so how weird it is that my last post was about RTM?
 I was a loyal RTM user for quite a time...
 Well, I have a new love now.
 His name is [Marvin](https://www.amazingmarvin.com/).